kwonus/AVBible/Help/AV-Bible-S4T.md

 3. When prompted by the installation, be sure to finalize your installation by selecting:
    [x] Launch AV-Data-Manager.exe

-4. Bring the Windows Store App, namely "AV-Bible for Windows" back to the top.
+4. Bring the Microsoft Store App, namely "AV-Bible for Windows" back to the top.
 At this point, after the installation, there might also be a second new installation running with "AV Bible" in the title bar.
 Do not use the newly installed app for this step)

 5. Verify that you see "AV-Bible for Windows" in the title bar